 In IN408, delete the words “(see LD203-6”) and insert references to the new Land chapter, so that it reads:

 “IN408 Current land rights encourage unsustainable industrial activity.
 A Land Value Tax would redress this problem.
 (See EC780-782, LD303 and LD506).”.

 IN615 currently reads, “Numerous treaties designed for eco-crisis management have failed to bring far reaching improvements.
 The problem is not one of understanding but of enforcement.
 This role needs to be carried out at the national level (see PL410) and aided by a new European Environmental Agency (EEA).
 As well as enforcement, the EEA should aim to provide well researched information and to establish standards.
 It must be well resourced to ensure that standards can be enforced.
 Funds should be diverted from the Common Agricultural Policy (CAP).

-(TNCs - see also IP400 to IP431)”
+(TNCs - see also IP400 to IP431)”.

 Redraft the last four sentences of IN615, to reflect that we are no longer part of the EU, so that it reads:

 “IN615 Numerous treaties designed for eco-crisis management have failed to bring far reaching improvements.
 The problem is not one of understanding but of enforcement.
 The Environment Agency must have sufficient resources to provide well researched information and enforce established standards.
-The Common’s Trusts (see LD300) will also have an enforcement role to ensure land is appropriately stewarded.”
+The Common’s Trusts (see LD300) will also have an enforcement role to ensure land is appropriately stewarded.”.

 Local Planning & the Built Environment